A case study of intersections on blowups of the moduli of curves: Toric contact cycles

 \begin{proof} This is the main result in~\cite[Section~4]{UZ19}. \end{proof}

-For each cone $\sigma_{\mathsf G}$, the lemma above gives rise to a subfan $\sigma_{\mathsf G}(\mathsf V_i)$.
+For each cone $\sigma_{\mathsf G}$, the lemma above gives rise to a union of cones contained inside $\sigma_{\mathsf G}(\mathsf V_i)$.
+These cones are typically not full dimensional, and in particular, the subfan is not complete.
+One can see this by elementary geometry.
+First note that the coordinates in $\sigma_{\mathsf G}$ are the edge lengths, which we can change freely.
+But, if we are given a map from $\plC_p$ to $\mathbb R$, where the underlying graph is $\mathsf G$, there are constraints on moving the edge lengths while keeping the map to $\mathbb R$.
+Indeed, each cycle imposes one condition on the edge lengths.
+Therefore, one expects, and it is often the case in practice, that the subfan in the lemma has codimension equal to the number of cycles.

 The intersection of this conical subfan with a face of $\sigma_{\mathsf G}$ corresponding to a graph contraction $\mathsf G\to \mathsf G'$ is the set of tropical curves with underlying weighted graph $\mathsf G'$ that admit a balanced function with slopes $\sV_i$.
 It follows from the work of Ulirsch and Zakharov~\cite[Theorem~B]{UZ19} that the resulting cones glue to form a substack and is equipped with a map to the moduli stack of tropical curves

 The domain is a moduli space for tropical curves with a balanced function with slopes $\sV_i$.
 We use $\#$ to indicate that we will momentarily change the conical and integral structure on this substack.